8 - Bartimaeus and his comforts

 Mark 10:

 46. Then they came to Jericho.
-And as He went out of Jericho with His disciples
+And as He went out of Jericho with His

-road begging.
+sat by the road begging.

 47. And when he heard that it was Jesus of Nazareth, he began to cry out